 The Board of Directors has standing Audit, Compensation, and Nominating and Corporate Governance Committees, and each of such committees has a charter, which is available at Company's website, www.globalcordbloodcorp.com.
+The Board of Directors also has a Special Committee comprised solely of independent directors to evaluate certain matters in connection with a non-binding proposal letter from Cordlife Singapore, pursuant to which Cordlife Singapore proposed to combine the businesses of Cordlife Singapore and the Company, by way of a statutory merger (the "CGL Proposal").

-Committee Membership
+Committee Membership Nominating and

-Audit Compensation Nominating and Corporate Governance
+Audit Committee Compensation Committee Corporate Governance Committee Special Committee

-Committee Committee Committee

-ark D. Chen M C M
+Mark D. Chen M С M С

-r.
-Ken Lu M M M
+Dr. Ken Lu M M M M

-ennifer J. Weng C M X
+Jennifer J. Weng С M X M

-ing Zheng X X С
+Ting Zheng X X С X

-C Committee Chairperson M Committee Member
+C Committee Chairperson M Committee Member 8

 Audit Committee.
 The Audit Committee consists of Mr. Mark D. Chen, Dr. Ken Lu and Ms. Jennifer J. Weng.
 Ms. Weng is the chairperson of our Audit Committee, and we have taken reasonable actions to ensure that Ms. Weng qualifies as an "audit committee financial expert", as such term is defined in the rules of the Securities and Exchange Commission (the "SEC").
 Mr. Chen, Dr. Lu and Ms. Weng do not have any direct or indirect material relationship with GCBC other than as a director and meet the criteria for independence set forth in Rule 10A-3 under the Exchange Act.
-The Audit Committee held 8 meetings during the fiscal year ended March 31, 2018.
+The Audit Committee held 7 meetings during the fiscal year ended March 31, 2019.